burrito-elixir/burrito/README.md

 (See the [Mix Release Config Options](#mix-release-config-options) for additional options)

-3. To build a release for the platforms defined in your `mix.exs` file: `MIX_ENV=prod mix release`
+3. To build a release for all the targets defined in your `mix.exs` file: `MIX_ENV=prod mix release`
-4. You can also override the target platforms using the `BURRITO_TARGET` environment variable
+4. You can also do one-shot builds by setting the `BURRITO_TARGET` environment variable to a target's alias (ex. `BURRITO_TARGET=macos` would only build the `macos` target we defined above.)
-  * To build a release for Windows: `MIX_ENV=prod BURRITO_TARGET=win64 mix release`
-  * To build a release for MacOS: `MIX_ENV=prod BURRITO_TARGET=darwin mix release`
-  * To build a release for Linux: `MIX_ENV=prod BURRITO_TARGET=linux mix release`

-In order to speed up iteration times during development, if the Mix environment is not set to `prod`, the binary will always extract its payload, even if that version of the application has already been unpacked on the target machine.
+NOTE: In order to speed up iteration times during development, if the Mix environment is not set to `prod`, the binary will always extract its payload, even if that version of the application has already been unpacked on the target machine.

 #### Mix Release Config Options